ohscar/rmalloc/doc/paper/jeff.rst

    :label:`jeffcompactnonadj3b` b): Unlocked 3 fits, but not enough size to create a full block F5 -- instead extend size of Unlocked 3 with
    0 < n < sizeof(free_memory_block_t) bytes.

-#.
-Continue to next round, repeating until time limit reached or done (if no time limit set)

 Finishing
 -----------